bgachara/bgachara.github.io/posts/postgres.md

 ## Tablespaces

- - determine physical data layout.
- - virtually a directory in a file system
+ - Unlike database and schemas that define logical data layout, tablespaces determine physical data layout.
+It is virtually a directory in a file system.
- - can distribute data across tablespaces per access i.e archive or active data.
- - can be used by more than one database and DB can store across TSs.
+ - One can distribute data across tablespaces per access i.e archive or active data while also it can be used by more than one database and DB can store across TSs.
- - each db has a default tablespace.
+ - Each db has a default tablespace where all database objects are created, system catalogs included unless another one is specified.

 ## Files and Forks